mcnuttandrew/home-graphs/readme.md

-# city-size
+# Constellation of homes

-This is the repo for generating my infographic "On the shape of american cities I/II".
+This is the code generation system for my winter art project, xmas cards about spaces.
-It uses react, react-vis, react-router.
-It has quite a number of scripts for collecting data from various sources.

-The main data in the project was curated from
-- Wikipedia (List of most populus cities)
-- Google (Elevations)
-- Emporis (maximum building heights)
-Though there is ancillary data strewn throughout.
+See the website above for more details.
+Built using react-vis + sketch.